Wednesday, October 19, 2011

 The women are brought to Canada on work visas, an amazingly simple process thanks to Canada's Immigration rules.
 Exotic dancers are excluded from the clause in the Immigration Act which requires those entering the country on work visas to prove their position can’t be filled by a Canadian.
 “People say it’s too easy to get these work contracts,” said Richard St. Louis, a local immigration officer.
 “We are not completely naïve to the possibility of exploitation.
 Maybe our rules should be changed.”

-A Quebec immigration official said that long with a federal work permit, foreigners working in the province must have a “Quebec acceptation certificate.”
+A Quebec immigration official said that long with a federal work permit, foreigners working in the province must have a “Quebec acceptance certificate.”
 This is granted only if an employer can prove there’s a labour shortage in his line of business.
 “I never heard of exotic dancers being considered a ‘shortage profession’ in Quebec,”’ said Andre Gamache of the Quebec Immigration and Cultural communities’ ministry.

 But police both in Quebec and Ontario have checked the papers and deemed them in order.